Free Consultation / 24 Hours a Day - (614) 500-3836

 Let a Columbus Theft Attorney from LHA Help You

-For over a decade, the Columbus criminal defense attorneys at LHA have successfully represented clients on criminal offenses ranging from minor misdemeanors to first degree felonies.
-That extensive previous experience will enable us to better help you.
+For over a decade, our Columbus criminal defense attorneys have successfully defended clients against charges from minor misdemeanors to first-degree felonies.
+That experience allows us to build the strongest possible defense on your behalf.